10 Essentials To Get Your Kitchen Ready For The Holidays

-Preparing Your Kitchen For Holidays - Holidays Kitchen Checklist - Holidays Kitchen Planning It’s mid-December, which means it’s officially holiday party time very soon.
-Christmas parties, holiday buffets and family dinner start to crowd our weekly schedules.
-If you’ve decided to host a festive gathering, this can get pretty stressful to organize: what to eat, how to manage children and lazy husbands, washing up, grocery shopping, cooking, entertaining guests…
+If you’ve decided to host a festive gathering, this can get pretty stressful to organize: What to eat, how to manage children and lazy husbands, washing up, grocery shopping, cooking, entertaining guests…

 Get rid of mail and bills lying everywhere, and store important papers away.
 You don’t want to have any type of important paperwork lying around while your kitchen is a flurry of activity.
-Make sure all your surfaces — credenza, counters and floors — are mirror clean.
+Make sure all your surfaces — credenza, counters, and floors — are mirror clean.

 2. Clean out the refrigerator

 The refrigerator will be used a lot during a big meal — opened and closed constantly and filled to the brim with heavy dishes and champagne bottles.
-Make sure the door handles and gaskets are tight, clean the cold air vents and replace any defect lights.
+Make sure the door handles and gaskets are tight, clean the cold air vents and replace any defective lights.
 Make sure the vents aren’t blocked by food or condiments so that the fridge stays nice and cool throughout the evening.

 Remove your refrigerator shelving and wash it in the sink with dish soap.
 Dry the shelves with a dish towel, and make sure they’re secure when putting them back in the fridge.